 Valuations are the responsibility of the Trustee.
-The valuation of investments is performed daily and are subject to quality assurance procedures.
+The valuation of investments is performed on a daily basis and are subject to quality assurance procedures.
 After the checks above have been performed the Trustee considers the valuation results, including assumptions used in the valuations.